 As well as shopping, sightseeing will be limited during Tet holiday.
 Many tourist sites will be closed for at least three to four days.
 We strongly advise that you research schedules carefully and plan your itinerary accordingly.

 3. Be a good bargainer

 During Tet, prices will be higher than usual for many goods and services.
 This is not just the case for travelers, as local people are also overcharged on these days.

 Our tip is to choose to use the services of well-known and established brands.
 It is better to eat in a restaurant with fixed prices rather than street food stalls where you are at risk of being overcharged.
 Remember to check the price before buying anything.
 In Vietnam, you can always get a good deal if you know how to bargain.

 Hopefully, with these tips, you will have a great time traveling in Vietnam during Tet!

 Bhaya Cruise – Special Tet Cruise

 Bhaya Cruises is the leading cruise operator in Halong Bay.
 All of Bhaya vessel will run as normal during Tet Holiday.
-In such a joyous time of year, a special Tet cruise with lucky voucher and variety of activities will be offered.
+In such a joyous time of year, a special Tet cruise with lucky vouchers and a variety of activities will be offered.
 For more details about this Tet Cruise, please visit Bhaya Group Website.